jsgoodlife0511/A-Reflection-on-LLM-Parameters/The meaning and importance of each parameter.md

 ### (2) Batch Size, Steps, and Epoch
 **Batch size** determines how much data the model trains on at once.
 In LLM training/fine-tuning, maximize it up to the GPU's memory capacity.
 **One step** is equal to (a total num of data sample / batch size).
-For example, if the dataset contains 500 samples and the batch size is 10, then with max_steps == 20, 200 samples will be used for training in total.
+For example, if the dataset contains 500 samples and the batch size is 10, then with max_steps == 20, 200 samples will be used for training in total.  *total steps = total number of parameter updates*
 **Epoch** determines how many times the model gets trained for the entire dataset.
 *When both steps and epoch are provided as an argument, epoch is ignored*